-Let’s start as we mean to go on.
 The following tips are things you can do before you start creating content in Google Apps.
 Setting up Offline editing and adding Customized shortcuts mean less friction when you’re focused on your work.

 What happens when your WIFI at home is playing up when you board a plane or travel to an area with limited access?
 Thanks to Google Docs Offline, your work doesn’t have to suffer when you lose internet access.
 With ‘Offline Sync’ you can keep working uninterrupted.
 Your updated document is automatically uploaded to your Google Drive account once you get a connection.

 Note: Prepare the mentioned steps in advance as you can’t decide when you are offline that you want to use this feature.

 Sick of the same tried and tested fonts?
 Use this tip to add more fonts in Google Docs and Slides.

 Once added, the fonts will be available in any Google doc you create.

 Note: that you’ll need to add each font to the application that you want to use it in.
 To add new fonts to Google Slides, add a Text Box, and follow the same instructions.